proglang/servercodetest/plugins/python/ReadMe.md

 ## Response
 see ServerCodeTest docu.

+## Plugin Settings
+* Debug:
+  * activates more detailed output.
+E.g. failed tests
+* Execute Code:
+  * user code will be executed
+* Mark:
+  * test code will be executed
+* Print Mark Result:
+  * Output of Mark will be printed.
+  * If this is disabled, the resulting score will still be added in the json response.
+* Run Pytest:
+  * user code will be executed by pytest
+* Allowed usercode/mark code imports:
+  * usable modules need to be added here

 ## Code grading

 You may set the FUT (*given function*) using `set_function(name:str)`.
 This corresponds to using injection.